Doggy style

-Doggy style is a sex position in which a woman bends over, crouches on all fours (usually on hands and knees), or lies on her abdomen, for sexual intercourse, other forms of sexual penetration or other sexual activity.
-Doggy style is a form of a rear-entry position, others being with the receiving partner lying on the side in the spoons sex position or the reverse cowgirl sex position.
+Doggy style is a sex position in which one participant bends over, crouches on all fours (usually on hands and knees), or lies on their abdomen, for sexual intercourse, other forms of sexual penetration or other sexual activity.
+Doggy style is a form of rear-entry position, others being the spoons sex position in which the receiving partner lies on their side or the reverse cowgirl sex position.
 Non-penetrative sex in this position may also be regarded as doggy style.

-Although it is not the most commonly used sex position, it is regarded as the favoured position by men, while the reverse cowgirl position is favoured by women.
 Between sex partners, the person in the doggy style position is usually passive, while the other partner is active (although sometimes it can be the other way around if the person in doggy position backs up into their partner behind them).
 Either partner may be the dominant partner or the submissive partner.
-The submissive partner in the doggy position is open to a variety of additional sexual activities, with the active partner being able to penetrate the vagina, the anus during anal sex, or being in a position to simply massage the whole body.

 History and etymology

-In ancient Rome, this practice was known as coitus more ferarum, Latin for "sexual intercourse in the manner of wild beasts".
+In ancient Rome, this practice was known as coitus more ferarum, Latin for "sexual intercourse in the manner of wild beasts."
+Lucretius said it was "generally thought" this manner was best for conception: the proper parts could "take the seeds with chests laid down and loins raised up."

+English

 The specific origin of the term doggy style is not known, but is presumably a reference to the initial position assumed by dogs when mating.
 It is described in the Kama Sutra as the cow position or the congress of a cow, and is listed in The Perfumed Garden.